-Cleaning cars for some is a chore for others a pleasure, and here's how we give our filthy Tesla a quick but thorough exterior clean in winter and how we avoid water marks on the body work.
-The approach can be taken in summer although cars tend to be less dirty.
-We did this clean in about an hour, so don't both going to the gym, give your Tesla some love
+This is our guide to how we give our Tesla a quick but thorough exterior clean in winter, and how we avoid water marks on the body work.
+The approach can be used in summer, although make sure you're not in direct sunlight and ideally in the coolest part of the day, early moorning is best.
+We did this clean in about an hour, so don't bother going to the gym, give your Tesla some love.

 Once dry, which is only minutes, you can buff off the haze really easily with a fresh microfibre cloth.
 Not only do you get a great finish, you've also added a little protection to the paint work.

 Avoiding water spots is a problem especially on dark coloured cars and in hard water areas.
 In addition to the suggestion we make above, and as touched upon you can buy water filters that reduce the impurity content in the water (look for 0 ppm water filters), these use resin.
 These filters require the resin replacing and can be quite expensive over time.
 You only need to use the water filter for the last rinse stage.